madeden/lz-actions-prowler/README.md

         rules_to_suppress:
           - id: W28
             reason: "The role name is defined to allow cross account access from the security account."
+          - id: W11
+            reason: "The role needs access to all the organizations"
     Condition: CreateReadOnlyListAccountsRole
     Properties:
       Path: /